antononcube/antononcube.github.io/MarkdownDocuments/OMLDS-Meetup-June-2021.md

 > The talk comes with a number of references, including Anton's own repositories and
 > other talks he gave on the subject.

-Here is a recording of the presentation at YouTube, [AAv2]:
+Here is a recording of the presentation at YouTube, [AAv1]:

 - ["Multi-language Data Wrangling and Acquisition Conversational Agents"](https://youtu.be/8B4_mkU_XW0).

 That video recording is long, over 2 hours.
 (The timings in the mind-map were very loosely followed...)

+A few notes:

+- I developed the presented Domain Specific Language (DSL) functionalities were developed with Raku.

+- The Raku packages generate code for Julia, Python, R, Wolfram Language (WL).

+   - And related packages in those programming languages.

+- I implemented the discussed utilization of [ZeroMQ](https://zeromq.org) a few weeks after the presentation, see [AAr3].

 ------